SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 You can sort *parameters/results* into groups by colons in the names.
-For instance, `traj.f_add_parameter('traffic.mobiles.ncars', data = 42)` would create a parameter that is added to the subbrunch `parameters`, of course, and this will automatically create the subgroups `traffic` and inside there the group `mobiles`.
+For instance, `traj.f_add_parameter('traffic.mobiles.ncars', data = 42)` would create a parameter that is added to the subbranch `parameters`.
+This will also automatically create the subgroups `traffic` and inside there the group `mobiles`.
-If you would now add the parameter `traj.f_add_parameter('traffic.mobiles.ncycles', data = 11)`, you can find this also in the group `traj.parameters.traffic.ncycles`.
+If you add the parameter `traj.f_add_parameter('traffic.mobiles.ncycles', data = 11)` afterwards, you can find this also in the group `traj.parameters.traffic.ncycles`.